FX Quant > About Forex Fraud

-It still never fails to amaze us that some traders/investors still think that fancy software, slick websites and big marketing operations make them money.
-We can inform you, but feel it is most important you are aware and educated a little so you can see the difference with us, and benefit from our experience and knowledge.
+It still never fails to amaze us that some traders and investors still think that fancy software, slick websites and big marketing operations make them money.
+We invite you to see the difference with us, and benefit from our experience and knowledge.

 Below are some warnings and excerpts, some from the The United States Commodity Futures Trading Commission (CFTC):